 - Helped my coaching clients achieve huge personal breakthroughs: land new jobs, start new businesses, and launch successful products.

-- Negotiated and signed a six-figure contract to publish my upcoming book with a Tier 1 business publisher next year.
+- Negotiated and signed a six-figure contract to publish my upcoming book with a top business publisher next year.

 - Wrote most of my book.